janheinrichmerker/open-source-library-request-manager/README.md

 # Open-source library request manager
 > ####A place to share ideas for open source library with other developers.

-* If you have an idea for a new library but don't have the time or skills to develop it, simply create a new issue.
+* If you have an idea for a new library but don't have the time or skills to develop it, simply [create a new issue][2].
-* If you're searching for ideas to implement a new library just search the open issues.
+* If you're searching for ideas to implement a new library just search the [open issues][3].

 ##Rules
 1. Requests **must** contain a clear and descriptive *title*.